 Each Summer Executive shall be eligible to receive, at the discretion of Council, an honorarium with the value worth one week of pay.

-b.
 The Summer Executive salaries must be approved by Council every March, and the rate of pay shall be reviewed by the outgoing Executive a minimum of once every three (3) years.
 Any changes to these salaries must be approved by Council.

 Directors